oliyh/re-graph/README.md

 See the [hato documentation](https://github.com/gnarroway/hato) for all the supported configuration options.

-When initializing re-graph, configure both the HTTP and WebSocket connections with this client:
+When initialising re-graph, configure both the HTTP and WebSocket connections with this client:

 ```
 (re-graph/init {:http {:impl {:http-client http-client}}